s51ds/qthdist/README.md

-## QTH project provides functionality for distance calculation between two positions on the Earth.
+## QTH project provides functionality for distance and azimuth calculation between two positions on the Earth.

 ### Positions can be provided in two froms:
-- latitude/longitude
+- latitude/longitude in decimal degrees
 - Maidenhead QTH locator.

 ### Conversion between latitude/longitude to Maidenhead QTH locator and vice versa is supported in **package geo**: